isomerpages/sentosa-corp/pages/whistleblowing.md

 #### **1. Introduction**
 <table style="width:100%; line-height: 2.2rem; font-family: Lato,sans-serif; font-size: 1.25rem;">
   <tr>
-    <th>1.1</th>
+    <td>1.1</td>
-    <th>This Policy is intended to provide a platform for employees and external parties (e.g. consultants, contractors, suppliers and island partners) to report any wrong-doings, unlawful conduct or malpractices within or involving Sentosa Development Corporation (SDC) and its subsidiaries and proprietary club (SDC Group).
-Individuals can raise their concerns about possible improprieties without fear of reprisals or adverse personal consequences.</th>
+    <td>This Policy is intended to provide a platform for employees and external parties (e.g. consultants, contractors, suppliers and island partners) to report any wrong-doings, unlawful conduct or malpractices within or involving Sentosa Development Corporation (SDC) and its subsidiaries and proprietary club (SDC Group).
+Individuals can raise their concerns about possible improprieties without fear of reprisals or adverse personal consequences.</td>
   </tr>
   <tr>
     <td>1.2</td>